Fundamental irreversibility of the classical three-body problem. New approaches and ideas in the study of dynamical

-The study of the classical three-body problem, with the aim of revealing new regularities of both celestial mechanics and elementary atomic-molecular processes, is still of great interest.
-In addition, it is very important to answer the question: is irreversibility fundamental for describing the classical world \cite{Brig}?
-In this sense, the study of the three-body problem, which is a typical example of a dynamical system with all its complexities, has not lost its fundamental significance both for the foundations of physics and for mathematics.
+The study of the classical three-body problem with the aim of revealing new regularities of both celestial mechanics and elementary atomic-molecular processes, is still of great interest.
+In addition, it is very important to answer the fundamental question for quantum foundations, namely: \emph{is irreversibility fundamental for describing the classical world} \cite{Brig}?
+Recall that the answer to this question on the example of the three-body problem can significantly deepen our understanding regarding the type and nature of complexities that arise in dynamical systems.

-Note that if for the problems of celestial mechanics first of all it is important to find a stable trajectory solutions, then for an atomic-molecular collision, studies of multichannel scattering processes flowing through the formation of a transition state are of paramount importance (see { Sch.
-1}, $(ABC)^\ast$).
-However, the study of these systems is complicated due to the fact that the dynamics of the three-body system is often influenced by the external factors, such as the environment, external fields, etc., which must be taken into account.

-Following the idea of Krylov, we considered the general classical three-body problem on a Riemann surface, ie, on the hypersurface of the energy of a system of bodies.
-The new formulation of the well-known problem makes it possible to reveal a number of important fundamental features of the dynamical system.
-Here we list only three of them:

-a.
-The Riemannian geometry with its local coordinate system in most general case makes it possible to reveal additional hidden symmetries of the dynamical system and thereby achieve a more complete reduction of the problem, up to the system of 6\emph{th} order (see Eq.s (\ref{07a})), instead of the generally accepted 8\emph{th} order.
-In the case when the energy of the body-system is fixed, the dynamical problem is reduced to a 5\emph{th}-order system, which is very important for creating effective algorithms for numerical simulation.